-In the blue corner we have our CRO, or Sales Director, whose function invariably involves spending company money to attract new clients and customers to the business.
+In the blue corner, we have our CRO, or Sales Director, whose primary job function involves spending company money to attract new clients and customers to the business.
 And in the red corner, we have the CFO, or Finance Director, whose greatest responsibility is to keep a tight rein on spending.
-Both roles are equally vital to an organisation.

-So how do we make sure that they aren’t arch rivals each fighting their own corner, but are colleagues working collectively to make their business successful?
+While both roles are equally vital to a sales organization, how do we make sure that they aren’t arch-rivals each fighting their own corner, but rather, are colleagues collaborating to make their business successful?

-Any CFO hoping to bridge the gap between Sales and Finance needs to invest their time in technology.
-If your company takes the initiative and automates their incentives and commissions process, you’ll easily remedy the main point of contention between Sales and Finance and bring your organisation closer together as a whole.
+Any CFO hoping to bridge the gap between Sales and Finance needs to have a firm stance on investing their time and resources in technology.
+If your company takes the initiative and automates their incentives and commissions process, you’ll easily remedy the main point of contention between Sales and Finance and bring your organization closer together as a whole.

-Here are seven reasons why CFOs should use technology to help gain a better grip on sales incentive commissions and wield it to the company’s advantage.
+An organization depends on a healthy relationship between its sales and finance departments, so here are seven reasons why companies should use technology to help gain a better grip on sales incentive commissions and wield it to the company’s advantage.

 Reason 1: Plans and Afterthoughts

-The message here is that you cannot separate the commission plan from the strategic plan—you must look at all the components of the incentive plan individually, then map them back to the business objectives to ensure strict alignment.
+The message here is that you cannot separate the commission plan from the strategic sales plan—you must look at all the components of the incentive plan individually, then map them back to the business objectives to ensure strict alignment.